geoffmunn/utility-scripts/README.md

  - **Withdrawals**: All the staking rewards are withdrawn.
 The fee is paid by either a random minor coin (KRT for example), or LUNC, or USDT (in that order).
  - **Swap**: All the available USDT is swapped for LUNC.
 Currently the fee must be paid in USDT.
  - **Delegate**: LUNC is redelegated back to the same validator.
 A set amount is always kept in reserve to cover fees for later transactions (100 LUNC).
 Depending on how the wallet was configured, either a percentage of the available funds is delegated, or a set amount.
+ **Special note about delegations**: delegating will also withdraw all existing rewards (which are not part of the delegation), so you balance afterwards might also reflect the withdrawals.

+### send_transaction.py

+You use ```send_transaction.py``` to send LUNC to another address, from wallets in the user_config.yml file.
+Provide the same password you used in the configuration step.

+Two points to remember:
+ - Memos are optional
+ - A minimum amount of LUNC is kept in reserve for payment of fees for future operations

 ### Troubleshooting

+Examples of errors and what they might mean:

 **LCD Response Error Status 400 - failed to execute message; message index: 0: Operation exceeds max spread limit: execute wasm contract failed: invalid request**

 Seems to be a problem with the LCD - try again later and it should work

 **terra_sdk.exceptions.LCDResponseError: Status 502 - Bad Gateway**

 Network connectivity issues with the LCD endpoint.
 Try again later.

-**out of gas in location: ReadFlat; gasWanted: 150762, gasUsed: 151283: out of gas** The gas adjustment value needs to be increased.
+**out of gas in location: ReadFlat; gasWanted: 150762, gasUsed: 151283: out of gas**

+The gas adjustment value needs to be increased.

 ## Security notes